 How to get there:

-Liechtenstein doesn’t have an airport of its own.
-The best option is to arrive in Zurich and take a train from there.
-Train connections are from Sargans or Buchs in Switzerland or Feldkirch in Austria.
+Liechtenstein doesn't have its own airport.
+The best option is to fly to Zurich and then take a train there.
+Train connections are available from Sargans or Buchs in Switzerland, or from Feldkirch in Austria.

 Visa:

-Liechtenstein is not an EU country but is a member of the Schengen Agreement.
-A valid passport and Schengen visa is required for Non-EU countries whose nationals are subject to the visa requirement.
+Liechtenstein is not an EU country, but it is a member of the Schengen Area.
+Non-EU nationals who are subject to visa requirements will need a valid passport and Schengen visa to enter the country.

 5. Luxembourg

-Visit the Grand Duchy of Luxembourg for a wholesome holiday.
-Its small size makes it easier not to plan an elaborate itinerary, leaving a lot of space for you to relax and still marvel at the country’s fascinating attractions.
-It is a melting pot of culture and history, a country of natural beauty and hi-tech infrastructure.
-Luxembourg is one of the highest standards of living, which means it's expensive.
+Visit the Grand Duchy of Luxembourg for a fulfilling holiday.
+Its small size means you don’t need an elaborate itinerary, leaving plenty of time to relax while still enjoying the country’s fascinating attractions.
+A melting pot of culture and history, Luxembourg boasts both natural beauty and state-of-the-art infrastructure.
+With one of the highest standards of living in the world, it’s also a relatively expensive destination.

 Background:

-A small country often overshadowed by its neighbours Belgium, France and Germany but still has a steep history to prove its worthy stand in the EU.
-In fact, Luxembourg was one of the founding members of the European Union, and the Schengen Agreement was signed in the region of Schengen of Luxembourg.
-Historically it was ruled by many states and monarch yet it was maintained as a separate unit politically for its neutral stand between the surrounding powerful nations.
+A small country often overshadowed by its neighbors Belgium, France, and Germany, Luxembourg has a rich history that firmly establishes its significance in the EU.
+In fact, Luxembourg was one of the founding members of the European Union, and the Schengen Agreement was signed in the village of Schengen, located in Luxembourg.
+Throughout history, Luxembourg has been ruled by various states and monarchs.
+Yet, it has managed to maintain its political independence, largely due to its neutral stance between the surrounding powerful nations.

 Area: